anarcat/terms-benchmarks/README.md

 I couldn't figure out how to start a given profile in a given Terminator tab. rxvt-unicode supports tabs through a plugin.

+This was verified by clicking around the terminal's GUI and looking at documentation, first on Debian 9 and then confirmed on Fedora 27.

 Eye candy
 ---------